 In Vrindavan, the old part of town is particularly atmospheric.
 This is where you'll find inexpensive guesthouses and ashram accommodations.
 The downside is that they tend to be very basic.
 Popular ISKCON Temple is situated on the outskirts of town and the accommodations near it are more modern (and costly), although the temple does have a guesthouse.
 If you want to experience the ancient spiritual side of Vrindavan, it's better to stay nearer to Banke Bihari Temple, which is closer to the old town.

-Hotel Krishnam Vrindavan is a "hip new hotel" with a super convenient location on the main road midway between the ISKCON Temple and Banke Bihari Temple.
+Hotel Krishnam is a modern hotel that opened a few years ago in a super convenient location on the main road midway between the ISKCON Temple and Banke Bihari Temple.
 It's possible to walk to either temple in around 10 minutes from the hotel.
 There are 40 rooms, a multi-cuisine restaurant, and travel desk.
-Rates start from 2,600 rupees per night, plus tax.
-Breakfast is included.Continue to 5 of 10 below.
+Rates start from about 2,500 rupees per night.
+Breakfast is included.

 The Shubham Group has quality budget properties in Vrindavan near Banke Bihari Temple.
 The group's first property, the Hotel Shubham, has 24 rooms priced at around 1,100 rupees per night for a double with air conditioning.
 The newer Hotel Shubham Holidays has 40 rooms (including triple and family rooms) with rates starting from around 1,300 rupees per night for a double with air conditioning.
 The Shubham Holidays is particularly good value for money.
 A third, larger, property called the Shubham Majesty opened in 2011.
 It has 60 rooms with rates from 2,000 rupees per night.

-Ananda Krishna Van is a large hotel with 120 rooms and a delightful, sprawling garden setting, located in the area behind ISKCON temple (about a 10 minute walk away).
+Ananda Krishna Van is a large hotel with 120 rooms and a delightful, sprawling garden setting in the area behind ISKCON temple (about a 10 minute walk away).
 It caters mostly to families on pilgrimages.
 Kids will love the open space and swings!
 The hotel also has a vegetarian restaurant.
 Expect to pay around 1,500 rupees per night for a room.

 Munger Mandir Guest House is another decent option for an authentic ashram stay in Vrindavan.
 It's located on the Mathrua-Vrindavan Road, near the Rama Krishan Mission.
 Musicians perform live Krisha devotional songs in the main ashram building throughout the day, creating a special atmosphere.
 There's a wide range of accommodations.
 Rates range from 250 rupees to 1,000 rupees per night, depending on facilities.
 The more costly rooms have hot water and air conditioning, while the cheapest ones have squat toilets.
 Meals are included in the price.